 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Please see the bank’s website for the most current version of card offers; and please review our list of best credit cards, or use our CardMatch™ tool to find cards matched to your needs.

 The editorial content below is based solely on the objective assessment of our writers and is not driven by advertising dollars.
 However, we do receive compensation when you click on links to products from our partners.
 Learn more about our advertising policy

 Earlier this week, a federal appeals court ruled that American Express can prevent merchants from steering customers to credit cards with lower transaction fees.
 This decision, which overturned a lower court’s 2015 ruling, is a major victory for the New York-based credit card company in a long-running lawsuit.

 At the heart of the lawsuit were the nondiscriminatory provisions (NDPs) found in American Express’ merchant contract.
 These provisions bar merchants from offering cardholders discounts and incentives for using cards that are less costly to the merchant, expressing preferences toward particular cards or disclosing the costs that merchants pay to accept individual cards.

 Merchants protest high swipe fees

 The driving concern behind the lawsuit were the swipe fees that merchants pay to American Express each time they process a credit card payment.
-Because American Express typically charges a higher swipe fee than Visa, MasterCard or Discover, merchants were pushing for leeway to encourage customers to use an alternative form of payment, such as a competitor’s credit card or cash, in order to reduce expenses.
+Because American Express typically charges a higher swipe fee than Visa, MasterCard or Discover, merchants were pushing for leeway to encourage customers to use an alternative form of payment, such as a competitor’s

 Merchants have argued that American Express’ NDPs hinder competition among credit card companies over swipe fees.
 According to the U.S. Department of Justice (DOJ), swipe fees generate over $50 billion per year for credit card companies.